-For a user who wants to know which CRM is better for their needs, there is no simple answer.
+For a user seeking to determine which CRM is better-suited to their needs, there is no simple answer.
 The platform they should select will depend on the unique requirements of their business.
-In this piece, we have presented a head-to-head comparison of Microsoft Dynamics 365 and Salesforce to help you understand which CRM to choose and when.

 1. Deployment